 Samsung is still selling both generations models with different prices.
 Expect Watch Active 2 to start at $279 in the United States.
-Pre-orders begin on September 6th (to coincide with IFA in Berlin) with shipments set to head out on September 27th.
+Pre-orders are open on Samsung’s website with shipments set to head out on September 27th.
 Those who pre-order will get a complimentary Wireless Charger Portable Battery.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!